WLAN-Pi/wconsole/README.md

 (If you wish to experiment yourself with the network port allocations, see the /etc/wconsole/conf/ser2net.conf file)

-## Exiting Wconsole Mode
+## Exiting Wi-Fi Console Mode

-To switch out of rconsole mode, SSH to the WLANPi using network address 192.168.42.1 (while connected to the wconsole SSID, using standrad port 22) and run the command:
+To switch out of rconsole mode, SSH to the WLANPi using network address 192.168.42.1 (while connected to the Wi-Fi Console SSID, using standard port 22) and run the command:

 ```
  sudo /etc/wconsole/wconsole_switcher off
 ```

 When this command is executed, the original ("classic" mode) networking configuration files will be restored and the WLANPi will reboot.
-After the reboot, the WLANPi will operatw as it did before the switch to "wconsole" mode.
+After the reboot, the WLANPi will operatw as it did before the switch to "Wi-Fi Console" mode.

 ## Configurations Options